 Zostel Jodhpur is a great place to stay for solo travelers and backpackers.
 You can see stunning views of the famous Mehrangarh Fort from here.
 Hotel Ratan Vilas is a fabulous choice among the mid-priced hotels.

 If you want to experience truly royal living and your pocket supports then Umaid Bhawan Palace is an amazing choice.
 It is one of the most luxurious hotels in Jodhpur.
-Check availability and prices of Jodhpur hotels.

 4. Great Rann of Kutch